-Hinomisaki Shrine manifests Japan’s yin
+Hinomisaki Shrine symbolizes Japan’s yin

 Leave a Reply